đ Contents

 - Debugging and meta-programming tasks

-on raw user input.
-Always validate, sanitize, or use safer alternatives like send
+eval on raw user input.
+Always validate, sanitize, or use safer alternatives like send, case/when, or parsing libraries such as Dentaku.đŤ Why You Should Avoid eval in Rails Apps

 Common dangers include: